-DigiPen Institute of Technology Singapore is committed to providing equal access to all of its programs, courses, events, activities, and services.
+DigiPen (Singapore) is committed to providing equal access to all of its programs, courses, events, activities, and services.
 Wherever possible, reasonable accommodations will be offered provided they neither fundamentally alter the nature of the programs or the academic requirements that are considered essential to the program of study, nor create an undue hardship for DigiPen (Singapore).